 Introduction

 The outbreak of COVID-19 has driven every educational institution into virtual learning (Baber, 2020).
-Because of its capacity to transcend the limits of time, place, medium, and location, virtual learning has risen to popularity as the preferred method of teaching and learning.
+Because of its ability to transcend the limits of time, place, medium, and location, virtual learning has risen to popularity as the preferred method of teaching and learning.
 According to Dhull and Sakshi (2017), virtual learning is a better substitute for classroom education, especially when traditional learning environments are not viable.
-While some people find virtual classrooms difficult, others find them more convenient and pleasurable than visiting a traditional classroom where they find themselves exerting more effort to communicate and mingle (Lemay et al., 2021).
+While some people find virtual classrooms challenging, others find them more convenient and pleasurable than being in a traditional classroom where they find themselves exerting more effort to communicate and mingle (Lemay et al., 2021).
 However, virtual learning might pose some difficulty for some students due to their home setting, as well as their unfamiliarity with virtual learning platforms.
-Based on this kind of behaviourthese students’ learning satisfaction might be affected as they face the challenges of virtual learning during the COVID-19 time.
+As a result, these students’ learning satisfaction might be affected as they face the challenges of virtual learning during the COVID-19 period.

 Virtual learning (classroom) is a computer-based learning environment that allows real-time communication between teachers and students, enabling instructors to conduct live lectures, virtual office hours, and conversations with students in an interactive setting through the use of video conferencing, online whiteboards, and screen sharing.
 They are designed to imitate the experience of traditional classes, but with the extra benefits of document sharing, rapid feedback and interaction, which make them suitable for distance learning (Khan et al., 2020).

-Students must use virtual classrooms for various learning activities, such as to guarantee that all work reacheses their .
-Maximum usage feature will increase knowledge productivity for all participants or students while narrowing the gap between top ersand lower students.
+Students use virtual classrooms for various learning activities, such as to ensure that all their work reaches their teachers.
+Maximum usage of these virtual classroom features will increase knowledge productivity for all participants or students, while narrowing the gap between top performers and lower performing students.
 However, to what degree students agree with the condition of virtual learning experiences (Green et al., 2015) still needs more investigation.
-During the pandemic COVID-19, still the same issue occurs (Adnan & Anwar, 2020); the students with adequate computer expertiseies had a lot more competent in online classroom.
-Even though COVID-19 outbreaks make students more skilled at using their abilities to reach each objective and aim, it cut off any face-to-face skills or activities and left us with everything online, which inhibits productivity.
-On the other hand, some students may have a lack of computer and technical skills (Surkhali & Garbuja, 2020), lack of self-motivation (Usher et al, 2020), or may find difficulty in adapting (Besser et al., 2020) to the new environment of teaching and learning activity (virtual classroom) that will hinder the students’ learning satisfaction.
+During the COVID-19 pandemic, the same issue remains (Adnan & Anwar, 2020); the students with adequate computer abilities were a lot more competent in online classroom.
+Even though COVID-19 outbreaks make students more skilled at using their abilities to reach each objective and aim, it cut off any face-to-face skills or activities and left us performing everything online, which inhibits productivity.
+On the other hand, some students may have a lack of computer and technical skills (Surkhali & Garbuja, 2020), lack of self-motivation (Usher et al, 2020), or may find difficulty in adapting (Besser et al., 2020) to the new environment of teaching and learning activities (virtual classroom), and all these factors can hinder the students’ learning satisfaction.

 Research Statements

-The world is attempting to blend with the pandemic, and there have been many fantastic ideas, enhancements, and new technological implementations, such as software and programmes to support educational online learning.
+To cope and live with the pandemic, many novel ideas, enhancements, and new technological implementations, such as software and programmes have been proposed to support online learning.
 Virtual classrooms are a fantastic opportunity for students and teachers to engage and exchange information.
-Many educational institutions together use virtual classrooms as their major platform for interactive knowledge sharing.
-In addition, students in virtual classrooms may access coursework, assignments, and activities offered by lecturers at any time and from any location.
-According to Gaikwad and Randhir (2016), if virtual classrooms are done properly, the outcomes will be beneficial to both the student's advancement and the educational institution.
+Many educational institutions use virtual classrooms as their major platform for interactive knowledge sharing.
+In addition, students in virtual classrooms may access coursework, assignments, and activities offered by their lecturers at any time and from any location.
+According to Gaikwad and Randhir (2016), if virtual classrooms are done properly, the outcomes will be beneficial to both the students' advancement and the educational institutions.